 - Civil restraining order (CRS 13-14-102).
 These are requested by an alleged victim.
 They can be issued before a crime has occurred.

 - Temporary restraining order, or TRO.
-These are a type of civil restraining order.
+Temporary protection orders are a type of civil restraining order.
 TROs are issued quickly by courts to people asking for one.
 The subject of a TRO does not have an opportunity to defend against one.
 However, TROs expire in a short amount of time.

 - Permanent restraining order, or PRO.
-These are another type of civil restraining order.
+Permanent protection orders are another type of civil restraining order.
 PROs prohibit certain kinds of conduct forever.
 They are more severe than a temporary order.
 Therefore, the subject of a PRO can fight to keep it from being issued.

 In this article, our Colorado criminal defense attorneys will explain: